vioquedu/docker-dash/README.md

 ## Production

-Once you have your application ready for deployment, you can use the file `Dockerfile.prod` to bundle your code into a docker image ready to deploy.
+Once your application is ready for deployment, you can use the file `Dockerfile.prod` to bundle your code into a docker image ready to deploy.

 ```
 docker build -t name:version -f Dockerfile.prod